NeCTAR-RC/nectar-training/Updatables.markdown

 1. Package01
     - sections/cloud\_services.markdown: As soon as Chromebook has more off-line functionality, update statement about it.
 Last check: April 2015
+    - sections/virtualization.markdown: In the FAQ section - Note about that one virtual CPU is bound to one physical one (no CPU sharing) at the time of writing in the NeCTAR cloud.

 2. Package05
    - sections/connecting.markdown: Only Linux instances can be created on the NeCTAR cloud (mentioned in "Housekeeping").
 Date: June 2015